changsyuanwu/LoLStatTracker/README.md

 # CS348 Group Project

-The files needed for each Milestone are in the `archives` folder
+The files needed for each Milestone are located in the `archives` folder

 # Prerequisites